Enter text or Morse code

 Translator overview

-Use the same interface for text to Morse code and Morse code to text without bouncing between tools.
+Use the same interface for text to Morse code and Morse code to text so encoding and decoding happen in one workflow.

-Preview each result as sound or as a flashing signal to practice rhythm and timing.
+Preview each result as sound or as a flashing signal when you want to practice timing, rhythm, and recognition.

-Keep letters and numbers on screen so the page works as a reference as well as a translator.
+Keep letters and numbers close to the tool so the page works as a reference and not just a converter.

 Why use this Morse code translator